 The Kirkpatrick system for the assessment of training in the marketplace is the best known and most widely used method.
 The four levels are:

 The first level refers to how those being trained reacted to the course.
 Kirkpatrick said, "evaluating reaction is the same thing as measuring customer satisfaction.
-If training is going to be effective, it is important that students react favourably to it."
+If training is going to be effective, it is important that students react favorably to it."

 Did the trainees value the experience?
 Did they resent being asked to partake in it?
 Were they bored because they already knew the course material, or were they eager to sharpen their skills?
 Did they feel the training would benefit them in the long-term?
-It is important that the company goals align with the personal goals here to ensure that both the business and the individual feel as though they have benefitted from the experience.
+It is important that the company goals align with the personal goals here to ensure that both the business and the individual feel as though they have benefited from the experience.

 Kirkpatrick suggested the use of a form to poll opinions and reactions, as well as collect suggestions and comments.
 Honesty is crucial at this level, so consider employing anonymous surveys to collect feedback.

 The second level aims to evaluate how much learning has transpired over the course of the training.
 A test or assignment can determine this.
 Most courses today will incorporate at least one test as part of the curriculum.
 Were there specific learning goals to be met?
 What aspects improved for trainees, was it their knowledge base, their skills or their attitudes?
 The learning outcome will depend on the type of training they have undertaken, but if possible test employees to evaluate the difference before and after training.